azudi/ranges/Readme.md

     strokewidth:                        40,      // To set the max-height of the pie strokes (--number)
     roundrange:
     lineprop:             ["january","Feduary","March","April"],  // The stroke title (not more than 7 characters)  (--oblect)
-    boxshadow:      "o.1 0.2",  // To set the background shadow of the stroke (--string)
+    boxshadow:      "0.1 0.2",  // To set the background shadow of the stroke (--string)

    // NOTE: THE BALLTIP AND ARROWTIP SHOULD NOT BE USE TOGETHER TO AVOID MERGING ERRORS
    // NOTE: FOR SHORT PERCENT UPDATE AVOID THE USE OF PROPERTY WITH INTENSE GRAPHIC EXAMPLE(box-shadow;arrowtip,balltip,lineargradient)
    // AVOID THE USE OF PIECHART FOR SHORT PIERANGE CHANGES
-   //NOTE THAT WHILE USING ARROWTIP OR BALLTIP THE STROKEWIDTH IS SET TO 0.045% THE WIDTH, FOR BEST UI DISPLAY }
+   //NOTE THAT WHILE USING ARROWTIP OR BALLTIP THE STROKEWIDTH IS SET TO 0.045% THE WIDTH, FOR BEST UI DISPLAY
+    //NOTE THAT WHILE USING ARROWTIP OR BALLTIP IN QUATERCIRCLE AND SEMICIRCLE IS NOT TOTALLY COMPACTIBLE IN ALL WIDTH AND RANGES
+}
 ```